ga4gh/vrs/docs/source/appendices/design_decisions.rst

 are even associated with allele frequencies.
 Similarly, a predicted consequence is better associated with an allele than with a variant.

+.. _fully-justified:

+Alleles are Fully Justified
+@@@@@@@@@@@@@@@@@@@@@@@@@@@

+In order to standardize the representation of sequence variation, Alleles SHOULD be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
+Furthermore, normalization rules are identical for all sequence types (DNA, RNA, and protein).

+The choice of algorithm was relatively straightforward: VOCA is published, easily understood, easily implemented, and covers a wide range of cases.

+The choice to fully justify is a departure from other common variation formats.
+The HGVS nomenclature recommendations, originally published in 1998, require that alleles be right normalized `(3' rule)`_ on all sequence types.
+The Variant Call Format (VCF), released as a PDF specification in 2009, made the conflicting choice to write variants `left (5') normalized`_ and anchored to the previous nucleotide.

+Fully-justified alleles represent an alternate approach.
+A fully-justified representation does not make an arbitrary choice of where a variant truly occurs in a low-complexity region, but rather describes the final and unambiguous state of the resultant sequence.

 .. _should-normalize:

 Implementations should normalize Alleles